 The purpose of screening is early diagnosis and treatment.
 Screening tests are usually given to people without current symptoms, but who may be at average or high risk for certain diseases or conditions.

 A comprehensive eye examination screens for cataracts.
-This examination should include:
+This examination may include:

 Ask your doctor for guidelines specific to your individual situation.
 The American Academy of Ophthalmology recommends the following general screening guidelines for healthy adults with no risk factors for eye disease: